- Homosexuality

 Censorship of LGBT Issues in Cuba is no censorship.

-Right to change legal gender in Cuba is legal, surgery not required.
+Right to change legal gender in Cuba is legal, but requires surgery.

 Legal recognition of non-binary gender in Cuba is not legally recognized.